 San Cristobal and Lobos Island, Galapagos, October 31, 2017

 to visit the museum.
-It explained everything I've already read in Lying Planet including the tectonic plates, the Panama Current which brings warm water to the archapalego and the Humboltd Current which comes from the south and brings cooler water.
+It explained everything I've already read in Lying Planet including the tectonic plates, the Panama Current which brings warm water to the archapalego and the Humboldt Current which comes from the south and brings cooler water.
 More than just the Norwegians and Manuel Cobos tried to live on the islands with no success.
 It was after many attempts on many different islands with many different economic plans, much animal annihilation and all failures that the Ecuadorian government got involved and decided to keep the islands as an ecological paradise.
-Luckily they did because the protection of the species is guaranteed.
+Luckily they did because the protection of all species is now guaranteed.

 I had two works of art this morning-

 We went to town - Puerto Baquerizo Moreno-

 After the museum I went to a cafe to contact Neinke, book a hotel in Guayaquil, check my email and the bus schedule to Trujillo.
 For 2 hours I tried to upload one blog post with no success.
 The Internet is so slow that you don't even want to bother.
 It was very frustrating but now things will just have to wait for another 2 days when I'm back to civilization!

 This afternoon, we went walking on Los Lobos and saw a female Magnificent frigate with a chick.
 The Magnificent has a blue color around her eyes.
 The male has a purple sheen on his back feathers-

 A female blue footed boobie has a larger pupil than the male-

 We use our dinghy daily, whenever we need to leave the boat-

 Tomorrow is my last day!
 Looking forward to visiting Santa Fe and South Plaza!